FanChenNUS/FanChenNUS.github.io/_pages/about.md

 Dr. Fan Chen is a computational mechanics and advanced manufacturing researcher with cross-disciplinary expertise in additive manufacturing, AI-integrated modeling, and high-performance simulation.
 Currently a Research Scientist at the University of Liège funded by the European Union, he leads work on AI-powered characterization and modeling for green steel technology in collaboration with Fraunhofer, IWM, and IMDEA.
 His recent work involves implementing visco-plasticity laws in Lagamine and developing creep models for metallic systems.

-Coupled CFD-FEM simulation -- LPBF & DED
+High-fidelity coupled CFD-FEM simulation of AM -- LPBF & DED
 ====

 <p align="center">
   <img src="/images/CFD-FEM1.gif" alt="Poster description" style="max-width: 100%; height: auto;">
 </p>